sean44104/Removable-Gate-GCC/README.md

 # JLCPCB Ordering Guide
 Go to https://jlcpcb.com and click on "Order now" (make sure to sign up and create an account!)

 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/JLC/JLC1.png)
 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/JLC/JLC2.png)

 Go to "3D/CNC" and then drag and drop your STLs into the "Add 3D Files" box of the "3D Printing" section

 You can do multiple files at once!
 (Up to 10)

 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/JLC/JLC3.png)
 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/JLC/JLC4.png)

 Once your files are finished uploading, select the type of 3D Technology and Material you want

 My personal favorite for the shells currently is SLA(Resin) and Imagine Black with the default surface finish (sanding, general sanding)

 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/JLC/JLC5.png)
 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/JLC/JLC6.png)

 For "Product Desc" select "DIYEntertainment" and then "Game controller Enclosure"

 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/JLC/JLC7.png)

 Once you are done with the settings on each individual STL uploaded, go ahead and "SAVE TO CART"

 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/JLC/JLC8.png)

 Lastly, "Secure Checkout" and put in your payment information!
-Shipping can be a lot, be prepared for that.
+Shipping can be a lot, be prepared for that

 ![image](https://raw.githubusercontent.com/sean44104/Removable-Gate-GCC/main/Images/JLC/JLC9.png)